-The pharmacy's premises are an adequate size and present a professional image to people.
-And the pharmacy has appropriate facilities to provide services to people and maintain their privacy and confidentiality.
+The pharmacy's premises are clean, well-organised and present a professional image to people.
+The pharmacy has enough workspace for the team to work effectively.
+The pharmacy has a suitable consultation room which it uses to provide services to people whilst maintaining their privacy and confidentiality.